FAQ

 Why is it that my backflow preventer has to be tested so often?

-Mechanical backflow preventers have internal seals, springs, and moving parts that are subject to fouling, wear, or fatigue.
-Also, mechanical backflow preventers and air gaps can be bypassed.
-Therefore, all backflow preventers have to be tested periodically to ensure that they are functioning properly.
+Mechanical backflow preventers have internal seals, springs, and moving parts that are subject to fouling, wear, or fatigue, all of which can wear these devices down so they function less effectively.
+Mechanical backflow preventers that utilize air gaps can be bypassed.
+Therefore, all backflow preventers have to be tested periodically to ensure that they are up to snuff.
 A visual check of air gaps is sufficient, but mechanical backflow preventers have to be tested with properly calibrated gauge equipment

 Why do water suppliers need to control cross-connections and protect their public water systems against backflow?